stacksimplify/azure-aks-kubernetes-masterclass/25-Azure-DevOps-Terraform-Azure-AKS/25-01-Provision-AKS-Cluster-using-Azure-DevOps-and-Terraform/README.md

 - Two variables we will define in Azure DevOps and use it
   - Environment
   - SSH Public Key
+- Just comment the default values here (ideally not needed but we will do that)

 ### 03-resource-group.tf
 - We are going to create resource groups for each environment with **terraform-aks-envname**